inko-lang/website/source/install.html.md

 Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Currently
 we only provide official support for MSYS2 environments.

+Inko requires a 64-bits platform, 32-bits is not supported.

 ## Installing using ienv (recommended)

 [ienv](https://gitlab.com/inko-lang/ienv) is the official version manager of